y-l-g/pogo/README.md

 ### Known Limitations

 1. **Serialization:** Resources (Database connections, File handles) cannot be passed between Main and Worker.
-Only Serializable data and `Pogo\Channel` / `Pogo\WaitGroup` objects can be passed.
+Only Serializable data and Pogo channels can be passed.
-2. **Windows Process Management:** While the SHM layer is now cross-platform, full process lifecycle management (signals) on Windows behaves differently than POSIX systems.
-Primary support targets Linux/MacOS.
+2. **Windows Process Management:** Primary support targets Linux/MacOS.
+Windows support exists but process lifecycle management differs.
-3. **Ring Buffer Tail Padding:** The strict FIFO nature of the Ring Buffer requires wrapping back to the start when a payload hits the physical end of the buffer.
-This may result in unused "tail padding" bytes if large payloads are frequent.
-Increasing `shm_size` mitigates this.
+3. **Ring Buffer Tail Padding:** The strict FIFO nature requires wrapping back to the start when a payload hits the end of the buffer.
+Unused tail bytes are tracked as `shm_fragmentation_bytes`.